 MBA Concentration in Information Technology

-Managers in this field must be comfortable both with technology and working with others to accomplish business goals.
+Managers in this field must be comfortable with both technology and working with others to accomplish business goals.
 The effective IS manager understands business functions, the latest technology and the programs available for solving particular problems.

 MBA concentrations require 3 courses (9 credits) in a specific field.
 Suggested course sequence:

 ACCT806 Systems Analysis, Design and Implementation